Towns & Places

 In the meantime, another settlement was growing — Eureka, and in 1866, the voters moved the county seat to the quickly thriving community.

 Since the county’s beginning, there was a strip of territory about ten miles in width along the southern part of the county that had belonged to the Osage Indians.
-The reservation was actually a strip measuring 20 by 70 miles situated not only in Greenwood County but also in Elk, Wilson, and Butler Counties.
+The reservation was a strip measuring 20 by 70 miles situated in Greenwood County and in Elk, Wilson, and Butler Counties.
 In 1870, settlers demanded more land, and this property was placed in trust with the United States to be disposed of for the Indians who were removed to Indian Territory (Oklahoma.)
 The land was then made available for homesteading for $1.25 per acre.
 Before long, many of the best farms in the county were located in this tract near the towns of Gould and Severy.

 In 1874, a third murder took place in the county when O. C. Crookham was shot by Alexander Harman while gathering corn in his field.
 The circumstances which led to the shooting were, briefly, certain mortgages held by Crookham and the settlement of a claim of Harman for some prairie-breaking.
 Harman, who appears to have been hardly sane, walked coolly up to Crookham, placed a pistol to his neck, and shot him.
 Crookham died two days later, and Harman, after due process, was found guilty and taken to the penitentiary.
 However, his conduct was so violent; he was later removed to the Asylum.